williamg/williamg.github.io/_posts/2015-03-19-my-life-at-cmu.markdown

 ## First Impressions

-As a freshman, you'll first real look at CMU will be during orientation week.
+As a freshman, your first real look at CMU will be during orientation week.
 I mean sure, those summer tours are great, but they don't really give you a feel for the campus and student body.
 Before anything else, you have to move in.
 I must say, the orientation staff make this absolutely painless.
 I got out of my car,